Historic Athenaeum Building Changes Hands

 “The cornerstone was laid there in 1913.
 That’s the same year our society was founded,” she says.

-The foundation does not plan to make major changes to the structure of the building.
+The foundation does not plan to make significant changes to the structure of the building.
 It will not be moving walls, Hardwick says, although it does plan to make the building ADA accessible next summer.

 Leave a Comment